jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 - input2.txt contains operations we want to perform.
 - output.txt is where to print your output to.

+To summerize what your program does: your program reads all existing comments from *input1.json* (replace this with the real json file names), store them in trees, and read the operations from *input2.txt* (replace this with the real input txt file names), and then perform these operations, and every time there is a "display_comment" operation in the *input2.txt* file, you program display the specified comment into output.txt.
+If there are multiple *display_comment* operations in *input2.txt*, then your program will display all of them in *output.txt*, one by one.

 ## Format of input1.json

 input1.json represents the json files, it stores all existing comments.
 Each line of the .json file has this same format: